-Pictured above, left to right: David Weller, Jody McCormick, Lou Ann Henderson,
+Pictured above, left to right: David Weller, Jody McCormick, Jim Quiggle, Haley Garland, Dick Rogers, Lou Ann Henderson,

 The Phil Mattson Singers is a semi-professional six-voice vocal ensemble based in Minneapolis, MN.